euleonnnn/matchmakers/README.md

 2. Telegram will remind users of upcoming matches

 ### Features to be completed by mid July
 1. Machine learning to provide recommendations based on sports interests indicated in the user’s profile.
 Telegram Bot will update users on available slots for sports they have shown interests in.
-The homepage of the Mobile App will also push available sports games to the users.
+The homepage of the Mobile Web App will also push available sports games to the users.

-2. Machine learning to create a virtual assistant in the Mobile App that can answer questions users may have
+2. Machine learning to create a virtual assistant in the Mobile Web App that can answer questions users may have

 ## Differences from Existing Platforms
 | (Match) Maker | Resource Booking System (REBOKS) |